focusretreatcenter/website/content/2023/inktober/index.md

 ## Who should attend the Inktober2023 Retreat?

 All are welcome!
 Inktober's mission is to awaken the artist inside of every human being.
 Focus Retreat Center is the perfect environment for artists to focus on their deepest, most creative work surrounded by other artists and peers.
 The retreat is a personalized experience open to any artist looking to improve, connect with themselves, build community and have fun.
-Join us, we look forward to meeting you! many people are still suffering and recovering from the social isolation of the pandemic lockdown quarantine and extended changes to how we socialize as a community.
-This is a chance to meet new people and spend time making friends over shared meals in a relaxed and scenic setting.
+Join us, we look forward to meeting you!

 ## Retreat to Flourish